LT-Intro-To-AI-SY2425/a2-movie-chatbot-MylesAndMore/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+I thought the logic itself was just very confusing to understand.
+It wasn't particularly hard to implement once I understood things, but the actual task was just very convoluted.

 2. Explain how you could use the match function for extracting information from a movie database.

+Since the function more or less returns key words/phrases about what the user wants, they can be piped into another function that can pull from a database when given the right keys.